Antiphonary (Cistercian Use)

 Not On View

 1 column and 7 (of at least 8) staves; text in Latin.
-Bounding lines in red, doubled and full-length to upper and lower edges, writing lines in blind or light plummet, prickings preserved in outer margin for writing lines.
+Bounding lines in red, doubled and full-length to upper and lower edges, writing lines in blind or light plummet.
 Heightened square neumes on a four-line red staff, c- or f-clef.

 Written in a Gothic script in black ink with red rubrics.
 Responsories begin with staff-high initial in black with red and white foliate infill, or vice versa.
 Antiphons and versicle initials are black stroked with red.
-Verso has one-staff-high initial, angel blowing a horn in the letter [C] (for “Credo quod…”), in purple and green wash.
+Recto: Christ in Majesty, seated, right hand raised in benediction, left hand holding book, in the letter [O] (for “O vestrum…”), in purple, green, and red wash.

 By 1913, Dr. Denman Waldo Ross (1853-1935), Cambridge, MA [see note 1]; 1917, gift of Dr. Denman Waldo Ross.
 (Accession date: February 15, 1917)